-Dear Metro General Manager Michelle Allison, Councilmember Sarah Perry, Councilmember Girmay Zahilay, Councilmember Joe McDermott, and County Executive Dow Constantine:
+Dear King County Metro General Manager Michelle Allison, Executive Dow Constantine, and Councilmembers:

 A fundamental tenet of public transit is "a rider cannot ride a bus that does not exist."
 We ask our transit to do a lot: get people to and from work, shopping, fun, appointments, and more.
 King County Metro has done a massive job to fulfill these needs through the turbulent times of the last four years.
-However, one glaring omission remains: restoring route 47 on the western side of Capitol Hill.
+However, one glaring omission remains: restoring Route 47 on the western side of Capitol Hill.

 Route 47 is the only all-day, all-week Seattle route that has not been restored.
-Every other route has come back and, if needed, be modified to meet the current needs of riders as they changed during the height of the pandemic and beyond.
-TRU believes route 47 should be given the same treatment.
+Every other route has come back and, if needed, been modified to meet the current needs of riders as they changed during the height of the pandemic and beyond.
+The Transit Riders Union believes Route 47 should be given the same treatment.
 It is not knowable, even with surveys, the full impact that running the 47 will have in the current transit environment.

 However, a large number of survey participants did say they would be regular riders of the 47; those riders need to be served.
 The 47 shouldn't be suspended and then proposed for deletion without determining how it fits into our overall transit network.
 Bringing back service shouldn't have been put as an "either/or" choice relative to more frequency related to the launch of an almost-unrelated new route, when riders are clearly clamoring for both.

 The Olive/Summit neighborhood served by the 47 is, like most of Capitol Hill, one of the densest populated areas in the state.
 Almost the entire route of the 47 is made of multi-family housing and local shops, which is the kind of neighborhood density we want to see across the region.
-The route area is on the side of a steep hill that is not easily walkable to other transit service.
+The route area is on the side of a steep hill that is not easily walkable to other transit.
 This is exactly the kind of area we should be increasing transit service to serve, not removing an electric trolley route that has stood for more than a century.
 We can already see that a handful of cars have expanded to fill the gap left by not using the bus stops; those bus stops should get to see trolleys once more.
+Deleting this emission-free route takes King County farther from its electrification goals and climate action aspirations.
+Why take a step backward when we have so far to go?